Russell E. Train Fellowships

 _______________________________________________________________________________________

-The fellowship is open to nationals of eligible countries within the WWF-US priority areas: Belize, Brazil, Bhutan, Bolivia, Cambodia, Cameroon, Central African Republic, Chile, Colombia, Dem.
-Republic of Congo, Ecuador, French Guiana, Gabon, Guatemala, Guyana, Honduras, Indonesia, Kenya, Laos, Madagascar, Malaysia, Mozambique, Myanmar, Namibia, Nepal, Paraguay, Peru, Republic of Congo, Suriname, Tanzania, Uganda, Vietnam who already enrolled/are interested in enrolling in a PhD program.
+The fellowship is open to nationals of eligible countries within WWF-US priority areas who are already enrolled/are interested in enrolling in a PhD program.
+Eligible countries include: Belize, Bhutan, Bolivia, Brazil, Cambodia, Cameroon, Central African Republic, Chile, Colombia, Dem.
+Republic of Congo, Ecuador, French Guiana, Gabon, Guatemala, Guyana, Honduras, Indonesia, Kenya, Laos, Madagascar, Malaysia, Mozambique, Myanmar, Namibia, Nepal, Paraguay, Peru, Republic of Congo, Suriname, Tanzania, Uganda, and Vietnam.

-The deadline to apply has been extended to February 15, 2023 at 11:59 PM Eastern Time.
+The deadline to apply is December 18, 2023 by 11:59 PM US Eastern Time.
 Applicants should submit their completed proposals via this link.
-Applicants may apply for up to two years of funding and request up to $30,000 per year.
-The amount of funding will vary.
-Accepted applicants will be notified by early May 2023.
+Applicants may apply for up to three years of funding and request up to $30,000 per year.
+The amount of funding approved will vary.
+Accepted applicants will be notified by early May 2024.
 Any questions about the application process or program should be directed to [email protected].

 View full grant guidelines in PDF version.
 EN ESPAÑOL